My next endeavor: head boys’ varsity basketball coach of the Frederick Force

 I’m extremely excited to announce I am now the head boys’ varsity basketball coach of the Frederick Force, a competitive sports program for homeschooled athletes based in my hometown of Frederick, Maryland.

-At the time, I still ran Maryland Sports Access, driving across the state to report epic high school basketball games and college hoops programs like Maryland, UMBC, Mount St. Mary’s, Towson, and Georgetown.
-I did this four or five times a week.
-For free, essentially.
+At the time, I still ran Maryland Sports Access, driving across the state to report on the biggest high school basketball games and storied college hoops programs like Maryland, UMBC, Mount St. Mary’s, Towson, and Georgetown.
+I did this four or five times a week and for free, essentially.
 Without pay.
-I tried to monetize, but a few tradeoffs kept me going …
+I tried to monetize, but struggled to make that work.

 1) Knowing how tough it is to break into the upper echelon of sports reporting, I aimed to be the hardest working up-and-comer in the business.
 An elite work ethic and willingness to learn is something I strive for.